 “Many local hog raisers have already shut down their business.
 Importation amid the Covid-19 pandemic means more local jobs will be lost and surrendering the country’s food security to foreigners,” Marcos said.

-Prices of pork imports from the United States, Canada, Spain, the United Kingdom, the Netherlands, and Brazil suggested excessive profits were being made at the expense of consumers.
+Prices of pork imports from the United Regions, Canada, Spain, the United Kingdom, the Netherlands, and Brazil suggested excessive profits were being made at the expense of consumers.

 Marcos cited that the import cost of a 40-foot container of frozen pork belly (liempo) from Spain was Php117.87 per kilo, already including a 40% tariff.

 “Compare that to its market price of as much as Php450 per kilo.
 Even if you add cold chain, storage and outlet delivery costs, the meat importer’s costs would only amount to about Php153 per kilo,” Marcos pointed out.

 Besides arresting hoarders and profiteers, Marcos said the government can also bring down meat prices by subsidizing the cost of transporting pork products to Luzon, which imports about 80% of its supply from the Visayas and Mindanao.

 Marcos pointed out that the DA got the single biggest item for emergency and stimulus funding under Bayanihan 2, amounting to Php24 billion.

 “DA’s spending must be investigated, as well as the failure of the DTI (Department of Trade and Industry) to implement its suggested retail prices,” Marcos said.